libra2org/libra2-core/RUST_CODING_STYLE.md

 `[features]` section in their `Cargo.toml`.
 [Integration tests](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html) can neither rely on the `test` flag nor do they have a proper `Cargo.toml` for feature activation.
-In the Aptos codebase, we therefore recommend that _integration tests which depend on test-only code in their tested crate_ be extracted to their own test-only crate.
+In the Libra2 codebase, we therefore recommend that _integration tests which depend on test-only code in their tested crate_ be extracted to their own test-only crate.
 See `language/move-binary-format/serializer_tests` for an example of such an extracted integration test.